nuwagalb/Discrete-Event-Simulation-SimPy/README.md

 #### Install the SimPy library by running the command below.

-$ pip install simpy
+1. $ pip install simpy
+2. $ pip install pandas

 #### To run a given file invoke the command below.

 $ python3 file_name

-For example to run the file named "oop_simpy_1.py", type
+For example to run the file named "oop_simpy_1.py", type:
 $ python3 oop_simpy_1.py